MalinkaMell/Constructor-Word-Guess/README.md

 In this unit's assignment, you will create a Word Guess command-line game using constructor functions.

+### Bonuses achieved:

+* using array of objects containing HINT and WORD TO GUESS instead of array of words

 ### Instructions

 The completed game should meet the following criteria: